 - Switzerland – a filled in application document for SwissMedic is found here (.rtf format can be opened in word).
 The physician can apply or several treatments, for un-named patients.

 - United Kingdom – A system has been set up through a company that handles the application process to the MHRA; the physician can send us an email at email@example.com and we will explain how this is handled.

 - US – The FDA has a complicated two step process to obtain an Individual Patient IND.

 1) FDA form 3926 found here or here is used.
 Instructions are found here.
-The physician will obtain necessary documents from us by sending an email at firstname.lastname@example.org.
+The physician will obtain necessary documents for the application from us by sending an email at firstname.lastname@example.org.

-2) An Institutional Review Board (IRB) is required to oversee the actual treatment.
+2) After approval by FDA, an Institutional Review Board (IRB) is required to oversee the actual treatment.
 There is a free IRB described in this document (.rtf format can be opened in word).